newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/pharmacy-cds-reinstatement.md

   * Working draft: https://docs.google.com/document/d/1Z-DF2hB6N4wyVUQqH_-G0A2DPt4Rcb5uqWdJ35q3EeQ/edit
 filename: pharmacy-cds-reinstatement
-name: Reinstate Your Pharmacy’s Controlled Dangerous Substance (CDS) Registration
+name: Reinstate Your Pharmacy’s Controlled Dangerous Substances Registration
 industryIds:
   - pharmacy
 sectorIds: []
 icon: update-purple.svg
 urlSlug: pharmacy-cds-reinstatement
-summaryDescriptionMd: >
+summaryDescriptionMd: >-
-  If your CDS registration expired less than 30 days ago, [you can renew online](https://newjersey.mylicense.com/).
-If it has been expired for more than 30 days or is inactive, you need to reinstate it by following these
+  If your Controlled Dangerous Substances (CDS) registration expired less than 30 days ago, [you can renew online](https://newjersey.mylicense.com/).
+If it has been expired for more than 30 days or is inactive, you need to reinstate it by following these steps:
-  steps:

   1. Ensure you are registered with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) before applying for your CDS reinstatement.